jamestomasino/labs.tomasino.org/content/post/the-role-of-pharma-marketing-in-ai.md

 Even for those entities in the business purely for profit maximization, lying about health is a long term losing strategy.

-In marketing our websites and ads must adhere to rigorous guidelines to ensure they are accurate and balanced.
+In marketing, our websites and ads must adhere to rigorous guidelines to ensure they are accurate and balanced.
 Companies have internal medical, regulatory, and legal teams with the mission of ensuring this compliance.
-The FDA watches the line, ready to issue warnings where companies overstep, or to enter into Corporate Integrity Agreement if they're especially naughty.
+The FDA watches the line, ready to issue warnings where companies overstep, or to enter into Corporate Integrity Agreements if they're especially naughty.

 And for these reasons many companies are scared to touch AI.
 There isn't complete control over the output of the content.
 What if something is